rebelsups23/sad-lab/README.md

 # sad-lab
 Please update the data values before creating your own practical file. :D
-### for economic feasibility update benefit, one time cost, recurring cost and discount rate
+### For economic feasibility update benefit, one time cost, recurring cost and discount rate
-### for network diagram update the time duration
+### For network diagram update the time duration
+### For gantt chart update the dates and work description

+*Enjoy*